maximumjpeg/maximumjpeg/README.md

 - 🔭 I’m currently working on ...
 Software Engineering Immersive @ Hack Reactor
 - 🌱 I’m currently learning ...
 Full Stack Software Engineering
 - 👯 I’m looking to collaborate on ...
 Front End, System Design and Game Development
 - 🤔 I’m looking for help with ...
-Solidifying my Full Stack development skillsets
+Building a working knowledge of ThreeJS and R3F
 - 💬 Ask me about ...
 Excalidraw
 - 📫 How to reach me: ...
 Email
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
-I am Team Tardigrade for life!
+As a youth, I once ate over 50 Pizza Rolls back to back